Disclaimer: I am not a social media expert, and I don’t claim to be.

 Everything.
 I’m not saying you need to go and start adding professional photography lighting to your Amazon cart.
 Utilize the lighting you already have!

-Maybe the vanity lighting in your bathroom is better for photographing your new worksheet bundle?
+Maybe the vanity lighting in your bathroom is better for photographing your new TpT bundle?
 Use that!

 My favorite lighting source?
 The sun.
 Never underestimate the power of natural light.
 I’ve setup photo shoots in my backyard before!